 Teachers regularly read to the children too, to the children get to know and love all sorts of stories, poetry and information books.
 This helps to extend children's vocabulary and comprehension, as well as support their writing.

-In Key Stage 2, the children undertake daily reading activities, including regular guided reading sessions with staff, within their classes.
-Pupils have access to a wide selection of reading materials to choose from and take part in regular activities within their literacy sessions, promoting the reading behaviours (see document below), vital to be a competent reader.
+In Key Stage 2, the children undertake daily reading activities as part of a 'Reading Carousel', including regular guided reading sessions with staff, within their classes.
+All pupils have access to a wide selection of reading materials to choose from and take part in regular activities within their literacy sessions, promoting the reading behaviours (see document below), skills which are vital to be a competent reader.

 How long will it take my child to learn to read well?